Bounga/bounga.org/_posts/2020-05-03-multiple-smtp-accounts-in-gnus-without-external-tools.md

 ---
 title: Setting up multiple IMAP and SMTP accounts in Gnus
 category: Tips
-tags: ['Emacs', 'gnus']
+tags: ["Emacs", "gnus"]
 header:
   overlay_image: /assets/images/headers/tips.jpg
   teaser: /assets/images/teasers/multiple_accounts_in_gnus.jpg
 excerpt: “When it comes to Emacs and emails reading, one of the most popular options is Gnus.
 Let's see how to configure it for multiple IMAP / SMTP servers without using any external tool.”
 ---

 Emacs' users tend to like to do everything in it as I do.
 A frequent